guifcoelho/ImmuTable/README.md

 Package for using immutable ndjson models instead of regular SQL or NoSQL databases with sintax similar to Laravel Eloquent.

-DO NOT use this package if your models' data are likely to change.
+DO NOT use this package if your data are likely to change.

 # Installation